-Borrowing to invest under a LRBA is becoming an increasingly popular way of maximising retirement savings because it allows you to increase the amount available to invest within your SMSF.
+Borrowing to invest under a LRBA is a popular way of maximising retirement savings because it allows you to increase the amount available to invest within your SMSF.

 There are, a number of rules to follow and this is a transaction where we would recommend specialist advice.

-With an LRBA, the lender’s recourse is limited to the asset being bought under the arrangement.
+With an LRBA, if the borrower (the SMSF) defaults on the loan, the lender’s recourse (ie, what they can take instead) is limited to the asset being bought under the arrangement.

 For example, if a bank lends money to your SMSF to buy a property and the fund defaults on the loan, the bank cannot take other assets of the fund.
 To protect themselves from this outcome, most banks require you to provide a personal guarantee for the loan (so in the event of a default, the bank would seize your personal assets given that they can’t touch your fund).